-The Only a brief summary is presented here because the observational data used in this study have been discussed in detail in AM19a.
-We present here a short summary of the data.
-Observational data sets from nine different research towers measuring standard Reynolds-averaged meteorological state variables with a time resolution of 30 minutes or finer are considered (Table 11).
-The observational levels of wind speeds and temperatures correspond to determine the reference state variable sets which are used in the HMM analyses to classify the data into SBL regimes (cf. AM19a, Table 11).
-Substantial differences among the

-5 nine experimental sites exist in terms of their surface conditions, surrounding topography, and their meteorological setting.
+Only a brief summary is presented here because the observational data used in this study have been discussed in detail in AM19a.
+Observational data sets from nine different research towers measuring standard Reynolds-averaged meteorological state variables with a time resolution of 30 min or finer are considered (Table 1).
+The observational levels of wind speeds and temperatures determine the reference state variable sets which are used in the HMM analyses to classify the data into SBL regimes (cf. AM19a, Table 1).
+Substantial differences among the nine experimental sites exist in terms of their surface conditions, surrounding topography, and meteorological setting.
 As a simple classification scheme, we distinguish between land-based, glacial-, and sea-based stations.

 The land-based stations can be further clustered into different subsets.
 Both the Cabauw and Hamburg towers lie in flat, humid, grassland areas, although the Hamburg tower is affected by the large metropolitan area of Hamburg.
-The Karlsruhe tower is located in the Rhine valley, a rather hilly, forested area.
+The Karlsruhe tower is located in the Rhine Valley, a rather hilly, forested area.
 The American sites, Boulder and Los Alamos, are located in relatively arid settings and are strongly affected by the surrounding topography of the Rocky Mountains.

-The DomeC observatory, the single glacial-based station, is located in the interior of Antarctica and is influenced by completely different surface conditions including high albedo and low roughness length.
+The DomeC observatory, the single glacial-based station, is located in the interior of Antarctica and is influenced by completely different surface conditions, including high albedo and low roughness length.

-The sea-based stations are the offshore research platforms Forschungsplattform in Nord- und Ostsee (FINO), located in the German North and Baltic Seas.
-These sites are characterized by relatively homogeneous local surroundings and a large surface
+The sea-based stations are the offshore research platforms Forschungsplattform in Nord- und Ostsee (FINO), located in the German North and Baltic seas.
+These sites are characterized by relatively homogeneous local surroundings and a large surface heat capacity.
+At the FINO towers nights with statically unstable conditions (defined as nights with two or